Heart valve disease

 With the right treatment, many people with heart valve disease have few if any complications.
 But for some people, complications can be very serious and sometimes life-threatening.
 Complications of heart valve disease include the following.

-• Irregular heart rhythms (arrhythmia).
+• irregular heart rhythms (arrhythmia)

-• Endocarditis – an infection of the lining of your heart.
+Endocarditis is an infection of the lining of your heart.
 If your body can’t fight off this infection, it can quickly become serious.
 Seek urgent medical advice if you have any flu-like symptoms or unexplained weight loss.
 You may need some antibiotics to treat it, or potentially surgery.
 You can reduce your risk of endocarditis by maintaining good oral hygiene and seeing your dentist every six months.

 Considerations for heart valve disease